The Gazette of India

-The Gazette of India or भारत का राजपत्र is a public journal and an authorised legal document of the Government of India.
+The Gazette of India is a public journal and an authorised legal document of the Government of India.
 It is published weekly by the Directorate of Printing Department of Publication, a subordinate office of the Ministry of Housing and Urban Affairs and printed by the Government of India Press.

 As a public journal, The Gazette prints official notices from the government.
 Publishing information in the Gazette is a legal necessity by which official documents come into force and enter the public domain.

 Ordinary gazettes are regularly published weekly on a particular day of the week whereas extraordinary gazettes may be published on any day depending upon the urgency of the matters to be published.